himanshuxd/MelanomaDetection/README.md

 ## Project Overview

-This repository focuses on developing a machine learning model for the early detection of melanoma, a form of skin cancer.
-By analyzing dermoscopic images, the model aims to classify skin lesions as either benign or malignant, assisting healthcare professionals in making accurate diagnoses and improving patient outcomes.
+This repository focuses on developing a machine learning model for the early detection of melanoma, a potentially deadly type of skin cancer.
+By analyzing dermoscopic images, the model aims to classify skin lesions and detect Melanoma.

 ## Data Description

-The dataset used for melanoma detection comprises dermoscopic images of skin lesions categorized into benign and malignant classes.
-Each image is represented in JPEG format and contains detailed visual information about skin irregularities, textures, and colors.

-### Features:

-1. **Image Data**: The primary feature consists of dermoscopic images captured under different magnifications and lighting conditions.
-2. **Class Label**: Each image is associated with a class label indicating whether the skin lesion is benign or malignant.

-### Classes:
+The dataset comprises 2357 images of various oncological diseases, obtained from the International Skin Imaging Collaboration (ISIC).

-The dataset includes the following classes:
+The dataset includes images of the following diseases:

-1. **Benign Lesions**: Skin lesions classified as benign are non-cancerous and typically exhibit regular borders, uniform coloration, and symmetric shapes.
-Examples include nevi and keratosis.
-2. **Malignant Lesions**: Malignant skin lesions are cancerous and may exhibit irregular borders, asymmetrical shapes, color variations, and other signs of malignancy.
-Examples include melanoma and squamous cell carcinoma.

-### Data Distribution:

-The distribution of images across classes is as follows:

-- Benign Lesions: 462 images
-- Melanoma: 438 images
+- Actinic keratosis
-- Basal Cell Carcinoma: 376 images
+- Basal cell carcinoma
+- Dermatofibroma
+- Melanoma
-- Nevus: 357 images
+- Nevus
+- Pigmented benign keratosis
+- Seborrheic keratosis
-- Squamous Cell Carcinoma: 181 images
+- Squamous cell carcinoma
-- Vascular Lesion: 139 images
+- Vascular lesion
-- Actinic Keratosis: 114 images
-- Dermatofibroma: 95 images
-- Seborrheic Keratosis: 77 images

-The dataset is characterized by class imbalance, with varying numbers of samples across different classes.
-Addressing this imbalance is crucial for model training and achieving accurate melanoma detection.
+The images have been sorted based on the classification provided by ISIC.
+Each disease category contains a varying number of images, with melanoma and moles being slightly dominant compared to other classes.

 ## Approach